Oluwakemi-moyin/Amazon-Product-Review/README.md

 - Reviewer Table: Stores unique reviewer information, with reviewer_id as the primary key.
 This table ensures each reviewer is recorded only once, even if they post multiple reviews.
 - Review Table: The core table containing the review text and associated metrics.
 It uses review_id as its primary key and links to the Product and Reviewer tables using foreign keys.

 This normalized structure ensures data integrity and allows for efficient querying and reporting.
+Below is the ERD.
 <img width="1087" height="744" alt="erd" src="https://github.com/user-attachments/assets/d83d3956-6141-4411-8fda-1bb461eaa0c3" />